fufiprotocol/fufi.whitepaper/fufi.dex-spot.md

 ### NFT-1155 supported

-## Listing tokens on FuFi Spot DEX
+## List/Delist tokens on FuFi Spot DEX

 Main coins like BTC/ETH/USDT/USDC will be supported on the launch of FuFi spot DEX.
 For new tokens, they will be only listed after going through a governance process via onchain voting.
 It can be also possible to delist a token from FuFi spot after a governance process.